Caecus was a Social Enterprise and was established in 2009.

 - Only 20% of blind people can actually read Braille (and this figure is only 8% for the under 25’s)

 I had the same reaction to this information you have probably just had.
 So WHY do we have all these Braille signs that no one can find in the first place and will have difficulty reading if they ran into one?
-The answer is …… there is not currently a viable alternative to a system that was first developed almost two Centuries ago.
+The answer is …… there are few viable alternative to a system that was first developed almost two Centuries ago.

 So here at Caecus, we started to look at alternative ways to get location specific information to anyone who needed it, especially the blind, which like Braille would be free at the point of use, and didn’t involve learning a new language.
 Obviously the smart phone was going to be key.